Washington Elementary School District #6

 - Date Posted:

-- One year of school psychology experience;
+- Two years of school office experience;

-- Using computer-related software applications;
+- Using computer software related programs;

 - Engaging and encouraging communication skills while interacting with supervisors, staff, students, etc. to exchange information.

 |FTE/Hours per week:40|

 |Starting Salary Range: |

 CLASS SUMMARY: Under general direction, incumbent(s) handles the registration, attendance, and withdrawal of students and performs data entry into school-related systems and databases.
 In addition, incumbent(s) communicates with the stakeholders of the district in regards to the office and school programs and procedures.
 Incumbent(s) performs other various school office-related duties, such as handling substitute services, administering daily medications and prescriptions and provides basic first aid for accidents or illnesses, distributing and filing of district and school handouts and forms.

 |Performs data entry into Schools Administrative Student Information (SASI) system and other databases, to include enrollment information, student data, parent and/or guardian information, emergency contacts, health and immunization records, special education and/or gifted information, and requests for middle school classes.||Daily |

 |Handles registration of students, such as verifying legal documentation, assisting parents and/or guardians with completing required documents, assigning student placement, schedule, bus number and bus stop, completing student attendance card, handling student orientation, and placement testing, creating a cumulative student records (CUM) folder and a permanent record card (PRC), completing student health check, and requesting student records from previous school(s).
 Distributes student information sheet, class lists, student screening card, and other pertinent student information to appropriate departments and school staff.||Daily |